xunit/xunit/site/xunit.analyzers/_rules/xUnit3001.md

 ## Cause

-Classes which implement `Xunit.Abstractions.IXunitSerializable` are required to have a public parameterless constructor.
+Classes which implement `Xunit.Abstractions.IXunitSerializable` (v2) or `Xunit.Sdk.IXunitSerializable` (v3) are required to have a public parameterless constructor.

 ## Reason for rule